- College Leadership

 Arapahoe County provided ACC with $3,500,000 in an ARPA Subrecipient Grant.
 The entirety of these funds will be applied to construction services to build out the Health Innovation Simulation Center.

 HEERF (Higher Education Emergency Relief) Funds

 HEERF funds in the amount of $1,145,000 will be used for HVAC upgrades to improve indoor air quality that will replace two existing rooftop units and add controls that will enable the spaces to be monitored for air quality and adjust the intake of outdoor air.
 HEERF funds will also support high-flex classrooms that allow students to be either in-person or remote.
 This will provide for speakers, amplifiers, controllers, three wall monitors, microphone, camera and associated racks, switches and cabling.

 Do you have a question?
 You can ask us using our

 What is happening to the Automotive Department?

 Nothing.
 Our Automotive Technology programs will remain right where they are.
 This area of the Annex has already received updated sprinkler and fire systems.
 There will be no disruption to classes.
-Students may need to temporarily access the area at the Automotive garages on the East Side of the Annex building.

 What accommodations will be upgraded in the remodel?